Understanding the Impact of Colour in Commercial Spaces

-There’s a school of thought that suggests different colors can evoke different emotional responses in people.
-McDonald’s uses the colors red and yellow because these colors are said to stimulate appetite, happiness, and approachability.
-Some prisons are painted bright pastel colors like blue and pink, with the idea being that they have calming effects.
+There’s a school of thought that suggests different colours can evoke different emotional responses in people.
+McDonald’s uses the colours red and yellow because these colours are said to stimulate appetite, happiness, and approachability.
+Some prisons are painted bright pastel colours like blue and pink, with the idea being that they have calming effects.

-The colors used in an office environment and other kinds of workspace also have a profound impact.
-The color of an office influences employee collaboration, productivity, and happiness.
-Color is one of the most powerful but also most underutilized tools to create a great commercial environment.
-Here’s how to choose the right colors for your commercial redesign.
+The colours used in an office environment and other kinds of workspace also have a profound impact.
+The colour of an office influences employee collaboration, productivity, and happiness.
+Colour is one of the most powerful but also most underutilized tools to create a great commercial environment.
+Here’s how to choose the right colours for your commercial redesign.

 Reception Areas/Waiting Rooms